MahsaShk/AD_Classification_VAE/README.md

 The folder data includes four sub-folders (NC, AD, EMCI, LMCI).
 Each folder contains two sub-directories (17 and 53).
 All of the spectral meshes are saved here in vtk format.
 For instance, "data/NC/17/NC_1_17.vtk" is the left hippocampus mesh of the healthy subject 1, while "data/NC/53/NC_1_53.vtk" is the right hippocampus mesh of the same subject!

 # Code
+**InputData.py**: Read VTK meshes to a numpy matrix.
-**InputData.py**: creates NC.csv, AD.csv, EMCI.csv, and LMCI.csv files.
+This code creates NC.csv, AD.csv, EMCI.csv, and LMCI.csv files.
 Each row in <X>.csv includes the list of all vertex coordinates of left and right hippocampus for one subject.

 The files **X.csv** formed our feature vectors and were directly fed to our classification framework.